icinganalysis/icinganalysis.github.io/content/airfoil impingement drop distribution.md

 ###_"... it is believed that a comparison of the water-drop impingement over several different airfoils ... is of interest"_ [^1]

 #NACA-TN-1397, "A Method for Numerically Calculating the Area and Distribution of Water Impingement on the Leading Edge of an Airfoil in a Cloud."
+[^1]

 #NACA-TN-2476, "An Empirical Method Permitting Rapid Determination of the Area, Rate, and Distribution of Water-Drop Impingement on an Airfoil of Arbitrary Section at Subsonic Speeds."
+[^2]

 #NACA-RM-E52B12, "Impingement of Water Droplets on an NACA 651-212 Airfoil at an Angle of Attack of 4°."
+[^3]

+##Summary
+Three publications detail water impingement calculations.

+#Key Points
+1. Impingement analysis methods are detailed.
+2. Data for several airfoils are presented.
+3. Methods to estimate impingement without the use of a differential analyzer are included.
+4. An instrument is not described, but the later NACA-TN-3338 does describe drop size distribution measurements.

 ##Abstract
+NACA-RM-E52B12 [^3]
 >The trajectories of droplets in the air flowing past an NACA 65<sub>1</sub>-212 airfoil at an angle of attack of 4° were determined.
 The collection efficiency, the area of droplet impingement, and the rate of droplet